DaphnaKrause/WINKNews_BusStopMap/README.md

 Additionally, I used the following documentation by Prof.McAdams to create a [Virtual Environment](https://docs.google.com/document/d/1g6A5vbniN2ZoFUWaHJD35t9qiXS9raJ14hlzK4qot7g/edit) in my Folder in order to open a new Jupyter Notebook.

 ## The files I included in this Repo are my:
-- 1. HTML
+1. HTML
-- 2. Images (The markers I used)
+2. Images (The markers I used)
-- 3. js (All my data in JSON format)
+3. js (All my data in JSON format)
-- 4. styles (My one CSS file, this is just how I formatted my page, WINK News has there own styles that they plugged in when they uploaded it to there site)
+4. styles (My one CSS file, this is just how I formatted my page, WINK News has there own styles that they plugged in when they uploaded it to the site)

 Hope this helps,

 Happy Coding!